mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 # Which method should I use?

-Let us call Western and Eastern European languages, Cyrillic text, Baltic languages, Turkish, and Greek - <b>common languages</b>, and CJK and Indic languages, Vietnamese, Thai, and Arabic - <b>special languages</b>.
+Let us call Western and Eastern European languages, Cyrillic text, Baltic languages, Turkish, and Greek - **common languages**, and CJK and Indic languages, Vietnamese, Thai, and Arabic - **special languages**.

 ## Individually authored pages